jinsato0422/jinsato0422.github.io/README.md

        a.
 Fill in the form.
        This page is a template for the form to add new scholarships to the system for the Scholarship Coordinator.
        This page currently has minimal functionality.
+    5. ScholarshipPage.html
+       This page is for viewing all the available scholarships for all students.
+       This page includes the filter box and all the scholarships.
+       The filter box has no functionality yet.
+       Each scholarships are structured in a box shape, which includes a short description and below there will be a "Learn More" button.
+This button toggles the hidden content of each box which includes more information about the scholarships.
+       Also, this page is linked to the Firebase database, which will automatically make the boxes for each scholarships in the database